RenAIssance-bilkent/renai-backend/README.md

+> ⚠️ Warning: This is .NET 7 project

 # Melody Muse Backend API

 This repository contains the backend API for Melody Muse, an innovative platform designed to generate and manage music tracks based on user inputs.
 Built with .NET 8 and MongoDB, it offers robust user authentication, track generation, and management functionalities.